formtools/core/README.md

 ### Form Tools 2

-Form Tools 2 was the production version from 2010-18 onwards.
-I took a long, 4-year break to work on other projects, but returned to the Form Tools world in 2016 to revamp the site and code.
+Form Tools 2 was the production version from 2010-2018.
+I took a long, 4-year break during that time to work on other projects, but returned to the Form Tools world in 2016 to revamp the site and code.
 Form Tools 2 is entirely functional code; FT3 converted everything to object-oriented.

 ### PHP version support